robocorp/template-producer-consumer/README.md

 ### Local testing

-The Producer step does not require any input, it assumes the excel file packaged in the Place the test inputs
+For best experience to test the work items in this example we recommend using [our VS Code extensions](https://robocorp.com/docs/developer-tools/visual-studio-code).
+With the Robocorp Code extension you can simply run and [select the input work items](https://robocorp.com/docs/developer-tools/visual-studio-code/extension-features#using-work-items) to use, create inputs to simulate error cases and so on.